 The Virtual Autopsy Table is a unique new medical visualization tool that allows people to explore the inside of a human body.
 With its intuitive gesture based interface, the Virtual Autopsy Table totally changes the way users interact with volumetric medical data.
 Multiple users can interact collaboratively and simultaneously, working with large and complex data to gain deeper understanding and insight into the functions and processes inside the body.

 The Virtual Autopsy is already utilized successfully to complement conventional autopsies.
 It dispenses with the need for invasive surgical procedures allowing medical experts to see things that would be difficult to discover with traditional methods.
-The technique is also used in other areas of traditional health care such as pre-surgery planning, other types of examination, education etc.The table can also, for educational purposes, be used in education environments and in public institutions such as museums, Science and Technology centers.The table is developed by Interactive Institute in collaboration with Norrköping Visualization Center and Center for Medical Image Science and Visualization (CMIV) in Linköping, Sweden.
+The technique is also used in other areas of traditional health care such as pre-surgery planning, other types of examination, education etc.The table can also, for educational purposes, be used in education environments and in public institutions such as museums, Science and Technology centers.The table is developed by RISE Interactive (formerly called Interactive Institute) in collaboration with Norrköping Visualization Center and Center for Medical Image Science and Visualization (CMIV) in Linköping, Sweden.

 COMMERCIAL REQUESTS - MUSEUMS & SCIENCE CENTERS